Who We Are

 Our Club

 Chartered in 1980, the Coral Springs Downtown Lions Club is one of at least 45,000 Lions clubs in over 200 countries and geographic areas.
-Last year, under the leadership of club president Fred Kraft, we had a very productive year of fundraising and community service.
-We also added 8 new, energetic members to the club, bringing our membership to nearly 40 Lions!
+Last year, under the leadership of club president Ralph Russo, we had a very productive year of fundraising and community service.

 We supported many worthwhile causes with the charitable donations we collected.
 We contributed to local youth programs, including the Broward Health Foundation’s Camp Koral Kids for insulin-dependent children, and Challenger Baseball for disabled players of all ages.
 Visits by the club’s mascot, “Leo the Lion,” were greatly enjoyed by all the children!
-We funded a variety of sight-related outreach programs, including the Florida Lions Camp, a facility in Lake Wales for children with visual and other disabilities.
-We also participated in the American Diabetes Association Step-Out walk at the BankAtlantic Center, raising over $3,000 in contributions and becoming one of the top ten fundraising teams for this terrific event.
+We funded a variety of sight-related outreach programs, including the Florida Lions Foundation for the Blind, which subsidizes eye surgeries for financially challenged individuals.
+We also participated in the American Diabetes Association Step-Out walk at the BankAtlantic Center, raising over $3,000 in contributions and becoming one of the top fundraising teams for this terrific event.

 As in years past, we have continued helping financially-challenged individuals obtain eyeglasses and eye care services, and we have collected used eyeglasses and hearing aids to be recycled and distributed to those in need.
-We participated in the “Adopt-a-Street” clean-up program, served as parade marshals in the annual Holiday Parade, partnered with the city’s employees in their Thanksgiving Food Drive, collected holiday toys for a children’s shelter, and collected essential goods for a women’s shelter.
 To top it off, “Leo the Lion” visited the pediatric ward at Coral Springs Medical Center, bringing cheer to uplift the children!

-We are looking forward to a new and exciting year of service and fundraising under the leadership of club president Ralph Russo.
+We are looking forward to a new and exciting year of service and fundraising in 2013-14 under the leadership of our Board of Directors:

 Our Organizational Structure